DallanQ/lost_ruins_of_arnak/QA.md

 [sites-with-slashes](https://boardgamegeek.com/thread/2963006/sites-with-slashes)

-> Any time you see a slash symbol means you get to choose one or the other correct resource ?
+> Any time you see a slash symbol it means you get to choose one or the other resource, correct ?

 Every time you see a slash, it means 'one or the other.'
-The rulebook clearly says 'choose,' and the player aid specifies that you can buy an item OR artifact.
+The rulebook clearly says 'choose'.
 In this context, the slash indicates a choice between options, not 'per'.

 [can-you-use-a-research-assistant-between-the-row-e](https://boardgamegeek.com/thread/3113231/can-you-use-a-research-assistant-between-the-row-e)

-> Can you use a research assistant between the row effect and bonus tile?
+> Can you resolve a row effect and then use a research assistant before resolving the bonus tile in the research track?

 Yes, you can.
 The rules state that free actions may be used during a main action.
 Although the row effect and bonuses are resolved 'immediately,' the term 'during' implies that actions can be taken between these resolutions.
 Therefore, you can draw a card from the row effect, discard it to use your research assistant to gain an arrowhead, and then upgrade that arrowhead to a gem.
 The intent behind 'immediately' likely means you can't bank effects for later, not that you can't take quick actions in between.